teoPazera/portfolio_of_work/README.md

 1. **Actuarial Domain RAG Chatbot (introductory project)**

    * **Description**: Built a chatbot to query an IFRS 17 guidebook.
 The system parsed documents for vector retrieval and included a simple user interface and feedback loop.
-The project provided practical lessons on prompt design, context construction, and the limitations of embedding search for complex domain queries — especially when LLM context windows were smaller.
+The project provided practical lessons on prompt design, context construction, and the limitations of embedding search for complex domain queries, especially when LLM context windows were smaller.
    * **Technologies**: Python, Chroma vector DB, LLM APIs, parsers, LangChain.

 2. **Follow-up RAG systems**